-If your frozen yogurt place does not have these labels, consult the store manager about what is gluten-free.
-Ask to see the allergen menu so you can see for yourself what is and isn’t gluten-free.
+If your frozen yogurt shop does not have these labels, consult the store manager about what is gluten free.
+Ask to see the allergen menu so you can see for yourself what is and isn’t safe.
 Don’t rely on the memory of those working at the shop.

-Online, you can use Yogurtland’s Flavor Finder to identify which flavors are gluten-free.
-One exciting thing about Yogurtland is that many of the flavors that sound like they would contain gluten (like “cake batter”) are actually gluten-free.
-I love when that happens!
+Online, you can use Yogurtland’s Flavor Finder to identify which flavors are gluten free.
+One exciting thing about Yogurtland is that many of the flavors that sound like they would contain gluten, like cake batter, are actually gluten free.

-In order to test your frozen yogurt for gluten, simply put a pea-sized amount of it into the test capsule.
-In about 2-3 minutes, Nima will tell you if the piece of food you tested contains gluten.
-Isn’t it nice to gain a little insight into whether or not your food is really gluten-free?
-Food transparency is here!
+In order to test a sample of my frozen yogurt for gluten with the Nima Sensor, I put a pea-sized amount of it into the test capsule.
+In about 2-3 minutes, Nima reveals if the food contains gluten.

-You can learn more about the Nima Sensor in this detailed, informational article.
-I carry my Nima Sensor wherever I go, and if something is in question, I have Nima by my side to help me know for sure!
+You can learn more about the Nima Sensor in this detailed article.
+I carry my Nima Sensor wherever I go, and if something is in question, I have Nima by my side to help me.

-You’ll notice that frozen yogurt toppings are mostly self-serve these days… and this, my gluten-free friends, is where cross contamination exists.
+You’ll notice that frozen yogurt toppings are mostly self-serve these days, and the topping’s bar is where cross contamination is rampant.

-While you already know an M&M or chocolate chip is gluten-free, what you don’t know is if bits of other toppings have been dropped into those bins, or if the scooper has scooped/touched gluteny toppings as well.
+While you already know M&Ms and chocolate chips are gluten free, what you don’t know is if bits of other toppings (like Oreos) have been dropped into those bins, or if the scooper has scooped/touched gluten-y toppings as well.

 Instead, ask the person working at the shop if you can scoop toppings from a clean tub that hasn’t been exposed to the self-serve bar.
-This way you get to scoop from the fresh stuff and can worry less about what toppings have come in cross contact with gluten.
+This way you get to scoop from the fresh stuff and you won’t have to worry about what toppings may have come in cross contact with gluten.

 Now that you understand a bit more about how to eat gluten-free frozen yogurt and ice cream outside of the home, I want to offer a few tips to ensure a safe, all-around experience:

 (1) READ ingredient labels carefully.
-Avoid anything with wheat, barley and rye.
-Be particularly aware of barley malt – it is not gluten-free and is often found in ice cream.
-Barley malt is not detected by the Nima Sensor either because it’s fermented (fermentation breaks down the gluten protein) but I assure you, just because the gluten has been broken down, it is still in there!
+Avoid anything with wheat, barley, rye and oats.
+Be particularly aware of barley malt – it is not gluten free and is often found in ice cream.
+Barley malt is not detected by the Nima Sensor either because it’s fermented (fermentation breaks down the gluten protein) and the Nima Sensor cannot detect gluten in fermented foods.

-(2) AVOID flavors with “cookies” and “dough” in it unless otherwise specified as gluten-free.
+(2) AVOID ice cream flavors with “cookies” and “dough” in it unless otherwise specified as gluten free.

 (3) REQUEST a sample-size of your choice flavor before you order.
 Test the sample with your Nima Sensor.

-(4) CHOOSE soft serve ice cream and frozen yogurt – it comes straight from the tap and is less likely to come in cross contact with other flavors.
+(4) CHOOSE soft serve ice cream and frozen yogurt over scooped ice cream.
+Soft serve comes straight from the tap and is less likely to come in cross contact with other flavors.

-(5) AVOID ice cream scoopers – they are used to serve all flavors.
+(5) AVOID ice cream scoopers as they are used to serve all flavors.

 (6) ASK for fresh toppings that are not found in the display case and therefore have not been exposed to potential cross contact with gluten.